-- In this test, your doctor will wrap a band around the upper arm.
+- In this test, your doctor will wrap a band around the upper arm

-- The band in your arm creates pressure and your arms may swell.
+- The band in your arm creates pressure and your arms may swell

 - Then the doctor will insert a needle in your vein and collect blood in a tube

-- Remove the band form your arm
+- Remove the band from your arm

 - Apply a bandage and cover the site of injection

-What Is The Potassium Blood Test Normal Range?
+What Is The Normal Potassium Range?

 The normal range of potassium in your blood is between 3.5 to 5.0 millimoles per liter.
 If potassium level in blood is between 5.0 to 6.0 mmol/L it is called mild hyperkalemia.
 Level of potassium between 6.0 to 7.0 mmol/L results in moderate hyperkalemia and severe hyperkalemia develops above 7.0 mmol/L. Potassium level below 3.5 mmol/L is known as hyperkalemia.

 Potassium Levels in Blood: